jongwonjlee/cv-sp21-mps/MP3/Q2/README.md

 plot_fundamental(ax, F.T, pt2_2d, pt1_2d, I1)
 ```

 By running above, the outcomes for both unnormalized and normalized eight-point algorithms are visualized as well as quantitative errors.
 As expected, normalized case demonstrates slightly improved performance.
+To be specific, the residual error has been decreased by the order of maginitude.

+#### Case 1: library

 ```
 library: residual in frame 2 (non-normalized method) =  0.17921336680315691